viamrobotics/docs/docs/extend/modular-resources/examples/custom-arm.md

 To create a custom arm model, code a module in Python with the module support libraries provided by [Viam's SDKs](/program/apis/):

-1. [Code a new resource model](#code-a-new-resource-model) implementing all methods the Viam RDK requires in the API definition of its built-in subtype (ex. `rdk:component:arm`).
+1. [Code a new resource model](#code-a-new-resource-model) implementing all methods the Viam RDK requires in the API definition of its built-in subtype (for example, `rdk:component:arm`).
 Import your custom model and API into the main program and register the new resource model with your chosen SDK.

 2. [Code a main program](#code-a-main-entry-point-program) that starts the module after adding your desired resources from the registry.